Hussar Helmets on Display in 1896

 3. a saber from the 18th century, its blade has a mark of Damascus; its scabbard is covered by black leather and reinforced with copper.
 Original: in Hungarian National Museum, Budapest;

 4. a saber from the 16th century, drawn after the tombstone of Lord Csetneki István;

 5. a cavalry helmet from the 18th century.
 These helmets were from the age of Eugene of Savoy but they were given to the cuirassiers and the dragoons during the Ottoman wars of Emperor Joseph II in 1788-89.
 The original is in Vienna.

-6. a Hussar helmet from the 17th century, painted into bright black; there is a mark “4M” in the nose-piece.
+6. a Hussar helmet from the 17th century, painted bright black; there is a mark “4M” in the nose-piece.
 The original is in the Hungarian National Museum.

 The third picture:

 8–15.
 Hungarian helmets from the 16th-17th centuries.
-The #8 is a Hussar helmet painted into the black from the first part of the 17th century; the #9 is the same, painted into the blue from the last years of the 17th century; the #10 is the same just painted into black and from the first part of the 17th century; the # 11 and # 12 are Hussar helmets from the middle of the 17th century, looking it from the side and from the front; the # 12 is a cavalry helmet from the second half of the 17th century, painted into the black; the #14 is the same, made about 1630; the #15 is black, too, made in the mid-17th century; All of them are from Graz, Austria.
+The #8 is a Hussar helmet painted black from the first part of the 17th century; the #9 is the same, painted blue from the last years of the 17th century; the #10 is the same just painted into black and from the first part of the 17th century; the # 11 and # 12 are Hussar helmets from the middle of the 17th century, looking it from the side and from the front; the # 12 is a cavalry helmet from the second half of the 17th century, painted into the black; the #14 is the same, made about 1630; the #15 is black, too, made in the mid-17th century; All of them are from Graz, Austria.

 Source: Arcanum https://www.arcanum.hu/hu

-If you wish to support my work, please click on the ads and my page will get 1% after each purchase you made, even if you buy totally different products, at least they said so.
+If you wish to support my work, please click on the ads and my page will get 1% off each purchase you made, even if you buy totally different products, at least they said so.
 Also, my work can be donated simply by clicking on the button below.
 Thank you very much.